SvenBroeckling/phasesix-rulebook/published/wounds_en.md

 {% endif %}

 {% if world_book.identifier != "tirakan" %}
-When horror extension is active, the character rolls a *Stress Test*.
-If the roll succeeds, the stress may be reduced by one.
+When using the Horror extension, it is possible to reduce stress and resolve dread.

+The character's stress level is set to the minimum: either 0, or the base stress level if it is higher.

+If a character is *Overcome by dread*, this condition is resolved.
+This is determined by rolling a stress test.
+If the roll is successful, the condition is removed.
+If the roll fails, the character's base stress level increases by one and they receive a quirk.
+In either case, the current stress level is reduced.
 {% endif %}

 ### Conditions